Two-parameter families of matrix product operator integrals of motion in Heisenberg spin chains: Methods

-That means, the group of symmetries acts as a representation on the space of operator matrices $\mathcal{A}$.
-Choosing such representation also leads to the choice of appropriate bond dimension for $\mathcal{A}$.
-In the case we consider, the bond dimension is $4$ and the $\Int_2\times\Int_2$-representation is given by
+That means, the group of symmetries acts as a representation on the space of local tensors $\mathcal{A}$.
+[For infinitesimal symmetries, Eq.~\eqref{eq:physical_to_gauge} easily translates to Lie algebra representations.]
+Choosing correct representation includes the choice of appropriate bond dimension.
+In the case I consider, the bond dimension is $4$ and the $\Int_2\times\Int_2$-representation is given by